Answers to some of the most common EPIDIOLEX® (cannabidiol) questions

 EPIDIOLEX studies

-• In controlled and uncontrolled trials, an expanded access program, and other compassionate use programs, 1183 patients with LGS, Dravet syndrome, and TSC have been treated with EPIDIOLEX
+- In controlled and uncontrolled studies, including expanded access programs and other compassionate use programs, 1183 patients with LGS, Dravet syndrome, and TSC have been treated with EPIDIOLEX

 References: 1.
 Patel AD, Mazurkiewicz-Bełdzińska M, Chin RF, et al. Epilepsia.
 2021;62(9):2228-2239.
 2. Scheffer IE, Halford JJ, Miller I, et al. Epilepsia.
 2021;62(10):2505-2517.
 3. Thiele E, Bebin EM, Filloux F, et al. Presented at: 2022 American Epilepsy Society Annual Meeting; December 2022; Nashville, TN.